Peter & Elizabeth C Tower Foundation

 Foundation-Specific Strengths

-1. Strong Geographic and Thematic Alignment Organizations must serve young people (birth to age 26) in their specific counties with programs addressing intellectual disabilities, learning disabilities, mental health, or substance use disorders.
+1. Strong Geographic and Thematic Alignment Organisations must serve young people (birth to age 26) in their specific counties with programmes addressing intellectual disabilities, learning disabilities, mental health, or substance use disorders.
 Applications outside these parameters will not be considered.

-2. Equity and Inclusion Commitment The foundation explicitly prioritizes organizations serving marginalized communities.
+2. Equity and Inclusion Commitment The foundation explicitly prioritises organisations serving marginalised communities.
 Successful applicants demonstrate:

-• Commitment to equity in their organizational practices
+- Commitment to equity in their organisational practices

 3. Engagement with Lived Experience Following Tracy Sawicki's principle of "don't decide anything about me, without me," strong applications show:

-• Youth voice in program design and delivery
+- Youth voice in programme design and delivery

 Applicants who schedule consultations before applying have better outcomes because:

-5. Collaborative Approach The foundation values organizations that:
+5. Collaborative Approach The foundation values organisations that:

 6. Clarity and Conciseness Grant seekers advise: "Just make sure to have a clear, succinct idea of what you'd like to communicate."
 The foundation appreciates straightforward proposals that clearly articulate need, approach, and expected outcomes.